Thursday 10 August 2023

-- sample of academic written work (2,000 words)
+- sample of your own, single-authored academic written work (2,000 words)

 - two original signed academic references

-- academic transcripts and degree certificates
+- academic transcripts and degree certificates.

 For more guidance, see supporting documents and references for postgraduate taught programmes.

 The modules in this programme have varying methods of delivery and assessment.
-For more details of each module, including weekly contact hours, teaching methods and assessment, please see the latest module catalogue which is for the 2019–2020 academic year; some elements may be subject to change for 2020 entry.
+For more details of each module, including weekly contact hours, teaching methods and assessment, please see the latest module catalogue which is for the 2022-2023 academic year; some elements may be subject to change for 2023 entry.

 - Issues in Photographic Criticism: provides an introduction to key writings and debates in the history of photographic criticism from the 1830s to the present day.

-Here is a sample of optional modules that may be offered.
+Here is a sample of optional modules that may be offered:

 - The Documentary Impulse

-- The 'New Vision' in Twentieth-Century European Photography
+- The 'New Vision' in Twentieth-Century European Photography.

 The final three months of your course will be focused on writing the final assessment piece, a 15,000-word dissertation.
 Across the two semesters, students participate in a series of skills workshops designed in part to help prepare for the dissertation element.
 Student dissertations will be supervised by members of the teaching staff who will advise on the choice of subject and provide guidance throughout the research process.
 The completed dissertation must be submitted by a date specified in August.